March 1, 2026 — April 30, 2026

-The Carolina Prize for Writing contest is sponsored annually by the Carolina Piedmont Writers Guild.
-This year, three prizes will be awarded: one for prose, one for poetry, and one for cover art.
-Up to five honorable mentions may also be named for each.
+The Carolina Prize for Writing, Poetry, and Art is an annual contest is sponsored by the Carolina Piedmont Writers Guild.
+Three prizes will be awarded: one for prose, one for poetry, and one for cover art.
+Up to two honorable mentions may also be named for each.
+This is a blind competition.

 (Past winners listed at the bottom of this page.)

-Prose entries may contain only 1 work of prose of no more than 3,000 words (excluding title).
+Prose entry: only one work of prose of no more than 3,000 words, excluding title. (.docx, .doc, or .odt)

 Formatting the content of your work …

 The Carolina Prize is an independently judged competition (see below).
 Winners and honorable mentions will be published in County Lines.
 Non-winning works will NOT automatically be included in the next issue of County Lines.
-If your entered work does not win or receive an honorable mention, please submit it during our general, non-contest, open submissions reading window for County Lines when it opens in mid-March.
+If your entered work does not win or receive an honorable mention, please submit it during our general, non-contest, open submissions reading window for County Lines when it opens later in the year.

 As a longstanding creator, DS possesses a profound understanding of the transformative impact of words, both written and spoken.
 DS is the founder of Press Play Poets with a mission to curated diverse community-centered showcases, establishing platforms for emerging talents and seasoned artists alike.
 DS has been involved with Poetry at The Raleigh Film and Art Festival, Arts on the Hill, and more.
 DS's short performance film, Kings, was an official selection of the 2022 Raleigh Film Festival.
 Most recently, DS was honored as one of the featured poets at the 20th Annual Dodge Poetry Festival, the largest poetry festival in North America.